Geeksltd/MSharp.Docs/Tutorials/6/README.md

 ```

 #### Creating Product List Module
-Use M# context menu and select "Add List" then type "ProductsList" for its name and select product under "On Type" dropdown list like bellow :
+Use M# context menu and select "Add List" then type "ProductsList" for its name and select product under "On Type" dropdown list like below :

 ![Add List Module](AddListModule.PNG "Add List Module")